samboy/MaraDNS/CODE_OF_CONDUCT.md

   long time ago, unless one can present solid evidence that the alleged wrongdoer should had known the action (or belief) in question was not OK *at the time*.
 This is a fundamental human
-  right: People can not be tried for *Ex Post Pacto* crimes.
+  right: People can not be tried for *Ex Post Facto* crimes.
 * Please do not assume someone is guilty of a heinous or criminal act without proof beyond a reasonable doubt they did the act in question.
 * Please do not assume that a poorly done joke has been done to actually